-We successfully activated the business clinic programme.
+We also successfully activated the business clinic programme in July 2013.
 The aim of the clinics is to connect like-minded businesses to address the challenges of business competencies and to encourage their continued development in core commercial disciplines to enable growth.